 To investigate the co-methylation status of adjacent CpG sites along single DNA molecules, we extended an approach that we previously established 3, in which we applied the concept of genetic linkage disequilibrium and the r2 metric to quantify the degree of co-methylation among different DNA molecules.
 CpG methylation status of multiple CpG sites in single- or paired-end Illumina sequencing reads were extracted to form methylation haplotypes, and pairwise “linkage disequilibrium” of CpG methylation r2 was calculated from the distribution of methylation haplotypes (see Methods).
 We then partitioned the genome into blocks of tightly co-methylated CpG sites, which we called Methylation Haplotype Blocks (MHBs, Figure 1B), using a r2 cutoff of 0.5.
 Similar to the partitioning of genetic haplotype blocks, using different cutoff values, such as 0.3 or 0.7, resulted in only minor quantitative differences in the block size and number without affecting the global pattern (data not shown).

 To characterize the global pattern and distribution of MHBs, we started with 51 sets of published Whole Genome Bisulfite Sequencing (WGBS) data from human primary tissues, as well as the H1 human embryonic stem cells and in vitro derived progenitors.
 We also included an in-house generated WGBS data set from 10 human adult tissues.
-The combined WGBS datasets covers 99.9% of CpG positions in Hg19, and at an average coverage of 1,700X.
-Across this 61 data (>2000x combined genome coverage) set we identified that coverWe identified aa total of 147,888 MHBs at the average size of 95bp3per, which represents ~0.5% of the human genome (Supp.Table 1).
+Across this set of 61 data (>2000x combined genome coverage) we identified ~ 55 billion methylation haplotype informative reads that cover 58.2% of autosomal CpGs.
+We identified a total of 147,888 MHBs at the average size of 95bp and minimum 3 CpGs per block, which represents ~0.5% of the human genome (Supp.Table 1).
 The majority of CpG sites within the same MHBs are near perfectly coupled (r2 ~1.0) regardless of the sample types.
 We found that methylation LD extends further along the DNA in stem cells and progenitors, compared with normal adult tissue, both in the fraction of tightly coupled CpG pairs (94.8% versus 91.2%), and the over-representation of partially coupled CpG pairs that are over 100 bp apart (Figure 1C).
 This is consistent to our previous observations on a smaller BSPP data set on 2,020 CpG islands 3 and previous report 4.
 Interestingly, in primary tumor tissues, we observed a reduction of perfectly coupled CpG pairs, which could be related to the pattern of discordant methylation that has been reported in VMR 5.